vendrhub/vendr-payment-provider-dibs/README.md

 # Vendr Dibs Payment Provider

-Dibs Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Dibs Payment Provider for Vendr, the eCommerce package for Umbraco